ClickCease

 First things first, we have to make sure we have all the blocks of our client portal in place.
 To do that, we’ll work on our client portal’s sidebar.

-After signing up to Zendo, go to Client portal under Settings & Customization on the left-hand panel, and choose Sidebar from the drop-down options.
+After signing up to Zendo, go to Client portal under Settings on the left-hand panel, and choose Sidebars from the drop-down options.

 Right then you’ll see the default client portal every new Zendo workspace is equipped with.